-Management and Legal Recourse For Persistent Pain
+Legal Recourse For Persistent Pain

 Medical malpractice and the issuance of defective medical products continues to rise across the country.
 Statistics collated by Hofstra University found that there were over 14,000 medical malpractice payments per year in the US for the years covering 2006-2016.
 While innovative new ways to treat medical conditions develop, old problems remain and new ones develop as the FDA approve new treatments.

 Persistent pain is underrepresented in political and media discourse and is one of the causes of the opioid epidemic.
 Accidents can cause chronic pain, but the day-to-day person doesn’t expect to leave hospital with an added condition to what they were seeking treatment for.
 The law gives an avenue of redress from which onwards treatment can be sought.
+It’s important to seek professional medical advice to understand the underlying causes and explore appropriate treatment options.
+Here are some general suggestions, but remember to consult with a healthcare professional for personalized advice:

 How the law protects you, and making use of it